 - Apparent knock knees before 2 years old

 - Short stature

 At East Coast Podiatry, we see many paediatric cases of knock knees.
-After completing a thorough assessment to check for the severity of the condition and rule out any other worrying conditions, our podiatrists will be able to recommend an appropriate treatment plan.
+After completing a thorough assessment to check for the severity of the condition and rule out any other worrying conditions, our podiatrists will be able to recommend appropriate interventions.

-Treatment is dependent on the age of the patient, the severity, and the impact on the patient’s daily life.
+The type of intervention depends on the age of the child, the severity, and the impact on the child’s daily life.
 For infants below the age of 2, immediate serial casting of the knees is recommended to correct abnormal bone development.
 This is best carried out before the child is walking.
 If the child is walking already, then knee braces may be a suitable alternative for guiding the bone development into correct alignment.

-For children with mild knock knees, the best time to treat the condition is after the age of 4.
-Treatment may include custom foot orthotics, custom ankle orthotics, knee braces and therapy, such as SIS, to strengthen the muscles.
-From age 7, knock knees becomes increasingly difficult to treat conservatively as the child attains skeletal maturity.
-In such cases, knee braces may be used in a final attempt at conservative treatment.
+For children with mild knock knees, the best time to address the condition is after the age of 4.
+Intervention may include custom foot orthotics, custom ankle orthotics, knee braces and therapy, such as SIS, to strengthen the muscles.
+From age 7, knock knees becomes increasingly difficult to manage conservatively as the child attains skeletal maturity.
+In such cases, knee braces may be used in a final attempt at conservative therapy.
 Some cases may become permanent and may require surgical intervention if conservative measures are not taken.